 COMMON MAGIC ITEMS

-Biting Blade: take this one if you have ten points lying around and can’t bring the Enchanted Shield.
+Biting Blade: take this one if you have ten points lying around and can’t bring the Enchanted Shield, it’s not quite as good as the Sword of Might but it won’t let you down.

 Talisman of Protection: a 6+ Ward save is better than no Ward save at all.
-I occasionally take this on Vampire Thralls if I have 15 points left over after the rest of their kit, but when it comes to my General I like to be a little bit better protected than this, and with Necromancers I simply don’t bother.
+I occasionally take this on Vampire Thralls if I have 15 points left over after the rest of their kit, but for my General I’m going to shuffle things around for a better save if at all possible.

 Staff of Sorcery: this used to be a must-take for me until I switched to a more aggressive “do things, don’t prevent things” core stance in play.
-It’s still not bad but it’s awkwardly priced and there’s more you could be doing with those points than taking this thing.
+It’s still not bad but it’s awkwardly priced and there’s more you could be doing with those points.

 Dispel Scroll: I am resolutely opposed to the photocopy special, which is reserved for boring, soulless players who look at the elegant dance of Warhammer’s magic system and decide to kneecap anyone who asks them to tango.
 If you’re that opposed to magic then bugger off and play a historical game instead and let me have my fun.
 Bring one Scroll by all means, because sometimes you just have to stop that Comet of Cassandora that’s going to throw your whole game off if you don’t do something about it, but don’t be the sort of gobshite who sucks the fun out of the game or creates a power dice arms race by loading up all your Necromancers with them.

-Power Stone: I prefer these to Scrolls.
-Every so often the dice will betray me and my Necromancers will end up with a Curse of Years they can’t cast or I’ll urgently need to force through a three-dice Invocation from a level 2 caster and this is the answer every time.
+Power Stone: Every so often the dice will betray me and my Necromancers will end up with a Curse of Years they can’t cast or I’ll urgently need to force through a three-dice Invocation from a level 2 caster.
+Power Stone/Dispel Scroll is a boring but not bad loadout for a Necromancer (assuming you already have the Power Familiar somewhere or the Periapt on your General).

 Frostblade: One for the 3000 point games.
 A secondary Count, especially a Blood Dragon, can grab one of these and go monster hunting.
-Otherwise it’s an excellent weapon which sadly costs much too much.
+Otherwise it’s an excellent weapon which costs much too much and leaves you without defensive kit (again, unless you’re a Blood Dragon).

 Blood Drinker: The concept is great, but only a Lord has enough chance of surviving once wounded for it to really pay off.
-This one needed more time to cook and would come to shine in later editions.
+This one needed more time to cook: its seventh edition equivalent is much better.

 Armour of Bone: If you want a wizard who can wear armour, pick a Blood Dragon and enjoy armour that doesn’t fall apart the first time you need it.
-The combo player in me likes the idea of this plus the Enchanted Shield plus a barded Nightmare on a Necrarch, but Necrarchs get so much more mileage out of their Bloodline powers.
-The one thing I’ll say in its favour is that it bounces the first cannonball of the game off automatically, but it’s a lot of points to spend on a gimmick that only works once.
+The combo player in me likes the idea of this plus the Enchanted Shield plus a barded Nightmare on a Necrarch, but Necrarchs get so much more mileage out of their Bloodline powers that it’s not worth the opportunity cost.
+The one thing I’ll say in its favour is that it bounces the first cannonball of the game off automatically, but it’s a lot of points to spend on a gimmick.

 Flayed Hauberk: solid gold on a Von Carstein Thrall, as discussed in the Bloodlines section, and not bad on a Blood Dragon if you want to keep them on foot and leave both hands free for a great weapon.
-Not bad on a Blood Dragon Lord either, in the same situation.
-Definitely the best in the section.
+Good for Battle Standard Bearers.
+Best in slot.

 Cursed Shield of Mousillon: in most cases, another gimmick, but rises and shines in the hands of the Blood Dragons, who can take this and Blade Master to create a very tanky challenge-eater.